NCAA Sweet 16 tipping off at TD Garden Thursday night

 "I think you're gonna get a lot of people from Connecticut up here for the games," said Damon Cerrone, who's going to the games.

-Karaban will play in the first game that tips off at 7:40 p.m.
+Karaban native will play in the first game that tips off at 7:40 p.m.
 Thursday.

 The winners advance to the Elite 8 on March 30.